-Watch the Event Live
+Watch a Replay of the Event

 Each year State Comptroller Thomas P. DiNapoli commemorates Hispanic Heritage Month by honoring prominent members of the Latino community.
 This year's reception will include a fireside chat with the Comptroller and his honorees Ruben Diaz, Jr., Bronx Borough President, and Hilda Gerena-Diaz, Assistant Chief of Operations at the Port Authority of New York and New Jersey.